 The most recent weight-gain guidelines for pregnancy were introduced in 2009 by the Institute of Medicine (IOM), reports the American Pregnancy Association.
 Recommended weight gain during pregnancy is based on your weight before pregnancy.
 Using this number, your doctor can calculate your pre-pregnancy BMI.

 A BMI between 18.5 to 24.9 is considered normal weight.
 If you were at a normal weight before becoming pregnant, IOM recommends you gain 25 to 35 pounds.
 Any BMI less than 18.5 is classified as having underweight, so IOM recommends a gain of between 28 and 40 pounds.
-If you have a BMI of 25 or more, the recommendation is to gain only 11 to 20 pounds.
+If you have a BMI of 25 or more, the recommendation is to gain 11 to 20 pounds.

 You Might Lose Weight Due to Morning Sickness

-Women should never lose weight during pregnancy, but there's one rather unavoidable (and uncomfortable) exception: morning sickness.
-This very common condition, which is marked by nausea and vomiting, affects up to 80 percent of expectant moms.
-It may result in a little weight loss and, despite its name, can strike morning, noon and night.
-Morning sickness usually begins around week nine of pregnancy and lasts into the second trimester, subsiding by week 14, though some women experience it even longer, per ACOG.
+This very common condition, which is marked by nausea and vomiting, affects up to 80 percent of expectant people.
+It may result in a little weight loss and, despite its name, can strike morning, noon or night.

-Very severe morning sickness, known as hyperemesis gravidarum, can affect about 3 percent of pregnancies, according to ACOG.
-This condition is diagnosed when a woman has lost 5 percent of her pre-pregnancy weight and is experiencing complications due to dehydration.
-If the vomiting can't be controlled, fluids and vitamins may be given intravenously or medication may be prescribed.
-"A case like this may require medical attention due to electrolyte imbalance, changes in blood pressure or hydration status," says Richard.
+This condition is diagnosed when a person has lost at least 5 percent of their pre-pregnancy weight and is experiencing complications due to dehydration.
+If the vomiting can't be controlled with medications, fluids and vitamins may be given intravenously.

 Gaining Too Much Weight Can Pose Problems, Too